-There are 4 landfills and waste facilities within the Republic of Ireland portion of the catchment and one of them has been designated as 'at risk'.
-However, this landfill is located more than 10 kilometres upstream of the shellfish area and is therefore unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 quarry and 1 landfill within the catchment and neither of them have been designated as 'at risk'.
+Monitoring in the shellfish area does not indicate any water quality issues likely to be associated with these facilities and therefore they are unlikely to be affecting shellfish water quality in this shellfish area.